The Final Table

 The second round of each episode is The Final Plate Challenge.
 A chef, who already has an honorary seat at The Final Table, picks an ingredient representing their country's cooking culture, and then judges each team's dish highlighting that ingredient, eliminating one or two teams.
 In the first seven episodes, the bottom three teams are up for elimination in the second round, in the eighth and ninth episodes, only one team is not up for elimination.

-For the finale, the nine renowned chef judges from each episode return, and are featured at The Final Table along with signature dishes they had each created that changed the food world.
+For the finale, the nine chef judges from each episode return, and are featured at The Final Table along with signature dishes they had each created that changed the food world.
 The final two competing chef teams break up and compete as individuals.
 Each of the four contestants must prepare a signature dish that defines them as a chef, and will “cause ripples around the culinary world”.

 Chefs

 Each chef was paired with a fellow chef that they knew from their personal or professional life before the event.
 The 12 teams were: